An account of a visit to a Dezome Shiki, but first – all about the dezome shiki…

 Another regular feature of most firefighter’s new year events include a demonstration of water power.
 They use wo/man power or machines or both to show off the water capabilities of the brigade.
 Huge jets of water are aimed at a specific target(s) to the delight of the spectators.
 The water is usually recycled.

 Other events vary greatly by district.
-The last dezome we went to didn’t have ladder acrobatics which are one of the more traditional aspects of this event.
+This particular dezome shiki didn’t have ladder acrobatics, as in the Instagram reel a couple of paragraphs up, which are one of the more traditional aspects of this event.
 Firefighters dress up in the fireman wear of the Edo period, which is nothing like it is today.
 They climb ladders, often bamboo ladders, and perform acrobatics on the ladders.
+You can see ladder acrobatics at the main dezome shiki for Kawagoe at Kawagoe City Hall, as pictured above.

 The festival in Kawajima does have some traditional Japanese entertainment though in the form of Shishimai, the lion dance of Japan.
 This particular Shishimai was accompanied by traditional Japanese music and told a folklore tale in rhythm and dance.